lgor360/oldemmi/README.md

 # about this branch

 this is a dev branch! i create this branch for new functions!\
-the function that is under development right now: nothing
+the function that is under development right now: moderation functions